botlabio/python-whois/README.md

 - Consistently functional parsing; constant tests to ensure the parser isn't accidentally broken

 By the way, there is a great sense of humor in reading through the comments and codes.
 It's like going down to the crypt in the original Diablo.
+And yea, accurate and complete data is impossible as the nics themselves don't have complete data (depending on the country).
+But gotta love that spirit.